scott-weeden/websharpstudios.github.io/en-US/project/oldchangelog.md

     -   new command in MM menu: Blend to new font

 -   2-Mar-2004
-    -   Changed name from pfaedit to fontforge
+    -   Changed name from pfaedit to websharpstudios

-FontForge was first released on 2-Mar-2004.
+websharpstudios was first released on 2-Mar-2004.
 An earlier version of the program, called PfaEdit, was begun in Sept of 2000, released on the web 7-Nov-2000, and moved to pfaedit.sf.net on 21-Apr-2001.